Tripped breaker

 A dead outlet can be caused by a tripped breaker, a tripped GFCI outlet, a loose connection, or a wiring issue.
 This guide focuses on safe first checks homeowners can make before deciding whether to call a licensed electrician.

-A dead outlet is often caused by a tripped breaker, tripped GFCI outlet, loose wiring connection, or a failed outlet.
+A dead outlet is often caused by a tripped breaker, tripped GFCI outlet, loose wiring connection, or a failed outlet, so it helps to narrow down whether the issue is only at one receptacle or across part of the room.
+If it happened without warning, compare with outlet stopped working suddenly symptoms first.

 A circuit breaker may trip after an overload or fault, cutting power to one outlet or a whole group of outlets.